BarbWire-1/ParticlesFactory/README.md

 ![PartilesFactory_Image](/Particles-Factory.png)
 ***
 ## Installation
-For now you can simply copy the ParticleFactory - folder into your project.<br>
+For now you can simply copy the ParticlesFactory - folder holding the src and exports into your project.<br>
 To reduce size you can remove unnecessary as not used parts.